phip1611/java-linked-lists-implementation/README.md

 have a look at this: https://gist.github.com/phip1611/bbb4e461d57bcbee52c21900e753b21a

 Full feature List of BidirectionalList (the List that you should use!)
+- NEW: ALL the functionality from java.util.Collection!
+(Interface)
 - append items
 - insert items
 - delete(value): deletes the first occurrence of the element in the List